AY2425S2-CS2103T-W09-3/tp/docs/UserGuide.md

 ---
 ### Exporting the data : `export`

-Export the visits and persons data into either csv or json format.
+Export the visits and patients data into either csv or json format.
 A save dialog will be prompted.

 Format:
 * `export csv`